coderbdsust/sust_aes/README.md

 Core features
 ==============
 Role: Admin
-*1. Account verification & Role Setup for user.
+1. [Account verification & Role Setup for user.]
-*2. Maintaining Exam Commitee.
+2. [Maintaining Exam Commitee.]
-*3.Control all over the system.
+3. [Control all over the system.]
-*4.Verify a course and assign the teacher of that course.
+4. [Verify a course and assign the teacher of that course.]
-*5.Assigning New course to the Semester.
+5. [Assigning New course to the Semester.]

 Role: Teacher
-*1. Exam Creation
+1. [Exam Creation
-*2. 3 Types of question creation in the question bank for exam.
+*2. [3 Types of question creation in the question bank for exam.]
-    - Multiple question
+   		-	[Multiple question]
-    - Fill in the gaps
+    	-	[Fill in the gaps]
-    - Descriptive question
+    - Descriptive question]
-*3. Exam Review & Result Publish
+3. [Exam Review & Result Publish]
-*4. Verification : Course Registration
+4. [Verification : Course Registration]
-*5. Answering student complain
+5. [Answering student complain]

 Role: Student
 1. Apply for a course